neondatabase/website/content/docs/manage/projects.md

 ### Create a project

 The following instructions describe how to create additional Neon projects.
 If you are creating your very first Neon project, refer to the instructions in [Sign up](/docs/get-started-with-neon/signing-up).
 Neon Free Tier users are limited to a single Neon project.
-Support for multiple projects is only available to paying users.
+Support for multiple projects is only available to users on paid plans.

 To create a Neon project: